memphisdev/save-zakar-hackathon/README.md

 You can sign up on the main hackathon [page](https://www.hackathon.memphis.dev/).

 ### When can I submit the project?
-Anytime between July 31st to August 7th opening an issue in the save-zakar-hackathon repo and using this [form](https://forms.gle/Hkmk1aLv9FvrZox98).
+Anytime between July 31st to August 7th opening an issue in this repo and using this [form](https://forms.gle/Hkmk1aLv9FvrZox98).

 ### When and where will the winners be announced?
 Winners will be announced on August 21st in a virtual event.